Portfoio/portfoio-website/index.md

       image: "/assets/images/iphone-mock.png"
       alt_text: Product Shot

+  - template: block-headline-list
+    block: headline-list
+    slug: problem
+    headlines:
+      - line: You have lost track of all the investment possibilities?
+      - line: You have difficulties to diversify your portfolio?
+      - line: You want to find the perfect balance between risk and profit?

   - template: content-feature
     block: feature-1
     media_alignment: Left
     slug: generate
     rectangle: true
-    headline: Generate optimized Portfolios
+    headline: Portfoio generates optimized Portfolios.
-    content: Choose your settings for our AI, relax and let our AI do your work.
-Choose from a set of optimized portfolios based on your preferneces.
+    content: Choose your settings and let our AI search tens of thousands of assets for you.
+Our AI generates multiple Portfolios for you.
+The portfolios differ in their risk class.
+Choose your risk tolerance and find the optimal portfolio for you.
     media:
       image: "/assets/images/mac-mock.png"
       alt_text: Mobile view of the Dashboard